crazychicken55online-creator/Notes/CS 461/Lecture 1.md

 # Why Machine Learning?
 - Artificial Intelligence (AI) is opening fair access to advanced knowledge.
-- AI is transforming the way we live and work (EG: Driver Assistance Systems in cars, Robots in warehouses)
+- AI is transforming the way we live and work (e.g., Driver Assistance Systems in cars, Robots in warehouses)
 - Machine Learning is the central system behind AI
 # What is Machine Learning?
 ## What is Learning?